 2. Are You Planning To Replace Or Upgrade Your Appliances S

-The advancement of technology has not only made most electronic and electrical appliances and their components more affordable, but they also come with extended manufacturer warranties.
-You may find that you upgrade your major home equipment within a few years after the expiry of the manufacturer warranty—sometimes even before they break down or show any signs of wear.
+The advancement of technology has not only made most electronic and electrical appliances and their components more affordable, but they also may come with extended manufacturer warranties.
+You may find that you upgrade your major home equipment within a few years after the

-However, the best appliances and equipment are still quite costly to buy considering that a typical home has several of these appliances.
-If you are planning to upgrade soon, it is probably best to get a short-term home warranty for the appliances you intend to replace and a longer warranty for the rest of the systems.
+However, the best appliances and equipment are costly to replace, considering that a typical home may have several of these appliances.
+If you are planning on upgrading soon, it is probably best to get a short-term home warranty for the appliances you intend to replace, and a longer warranty for the rest of the systems.

 3. Are there vital components in your appliances and house systems that the warranty does not cover?

-While considering a home warranty that covers the systems you are worried about, such as plumbing, electrical, and EVAC, it is important read the fine print and find out if any of the components are not covered.
-For instance, a warranty may not cover the ductwork of your EVAC, which can be quite expensive to replace.
+While considering a home warranty that covers the systems you are worried about, such as plumbing, electrical, and HVAC, it is important to read the fine print and find out if any of the components are not covered.
+For instance, a warranty may not cover the ductwork of your HVAC, which can be quite expensive to replace.
 It is also not uncommon for a home warranty covering appliances not to include the refrigerator’s ice maker or damages caused by electrical faults.

-4. How does the home warranty supplement or complement your homeowner insurance?
+4. How does the home warranty supplement or complement your homeowner’s insurance?

 The right home warranty plan for you should strike a balance between what you can afford to pay annually versus what it covers.
 There are of course hidden benefits to this approach because the moment you buy the warranty, the value of your home’s equity instantly rises.
 By how much depends on what you invest.

-The answers to these concerns should guide you to finding the ideal home warranty plan that brings peace of mind, comfort, and cash flow freedom to you and your family.
+Your answers should guide you in finding the ideal home warranty plan that brings peace of mind, comfort, and cash flow freedom for you and your family.